 L5 / IC4 · 5–8 years

-Senior Data Scientist interviews look for a different signal than mid-level DS.
-They want evidence you can own a multi-team metric or a product surface, not just run individual analyses.
-Product-sense rounds get open-ended ("engagement on our messaging product has been flat for 6 months — what would you do?") and the modelling round becomes a deep-dive on a project you owned for 6+ months.
+If you're going for Senior Data Scientist, the signal they're after is different from mid-level DS.
+Interviewers want evidence you can own a multi-team metric or a product surface, not just run individual analyses.
+Product-sense rounds get open-ended ("engagement on our messaging product has been flat for 6 months, what would you do?") and the modelling round becomes a deep-dive on a project you owned for 6+ months.

 What you'll be expected to do

 Most companies follow a similar shape for Senior DS interviews.
-Total calendar time: 5–8 weeks from recruiter screen to offer.
+Total calendar time is 5–8 weeks from recruiter screen to offer.

 01